 So, you’re probably wondering what is the solution?
 Well, first, you can try to be very careful and avoid making mistakes when appending two dozen Excel files together.
 It can be a tall order though and may take days to do it.

-Some say they hire interns to do the “dirty work” of housekeeping – storing and cleaning up Excel files, copying and pasting data back and forth in between coffee runs.
+Some say they hire interns to do the “dirty work” of housekeeping – storing and cleaning up Excel files, copying and pasting data back and forth.
 It might work in some cases, but likely you’ll end up re-doing some of the work after an intern.